mvcisback/SSLVC/report/report.md

 training speech models for each class.
 The STFT of the signal uses non-overlaping rectangular windows as long corresponding to one frame.
 The samples per frame is computed as $\frac{\text{samples}}{\text{seconds}}
 \frac{\text{seconds}}{\text{frames}}$.
-The unit of frame time is used because frames serves as the base unit in the facial analysis.[^2]  We then project the extracted features to a lower dimensional space using PCA.
+Frame time serves as the base unit because frames are the base unit in the facial analysis, allowing for one-to-one comparisons.[^2] We then project the extracted features to a lower dimensional space using PCA.
 This procedure mirrors the technique described in section 3 for training the face databases.

 The procedure for classifying speech is summarized in figure 12.
 The resulting classification results are shown in table 3 below.